Lunaisdedd/IXP-ManagerV2/README.md

 Tutorial on how to download:
 DONT USE THIS https://youtu.be/rb3VBWrY0Iw

-1, press code ontop of the commit counter
+1, go to releases

-2, press "Download Zip"
+2,

 3, right click and extract all